-The Wandering Jew does well in pots planted in a 60/40 peat moss and perlite potting mixture or with an all-purpose potting mix.
+The Wandering Jew does well in pots planted in a 60/40 peat moss and perlite potting mixture or with an all-purpose potting mixture.

 This indoor plant makes an exceptionally beautiful hanging basket plant.

-Lighting can vary from medium indirect light to even full sun.
-Likewise, this hardy plant does well in room temperatures ranging from 55° degrees to 75° degrees Fahrenheit.
+Lighting can vary from medium indirect light to even direct sun.
+Likewise, this hardy plant does well in room temperatures ranging from 55° – 75° degrees Fahrenheit.

 NOTE: Tradescantia Plants will achieve the most vibrant, bright colors in high, bright indirect light and at consistently warmer temperatures.

 Like most houseplants, the Wandering Jew does not like soggy roots.
 Translation – Too much water leads to root rot.